toasterclock/ProductivityBot-Discord/README.md

 ## Upcoming:

 - History of your productivity sessions (Unconfirmed)
-- An automated timer/stopwatch (based on when a user joins a "work" voice channel) (Unconfirmed)
 - Points and Leaderboards system to see who did the most work (by stopwatch)

 ## Usage/Setup: